pamapa/callblocker/README.md

 ## Troubleshooting

 ### Symptom: It is unspecific not working.
 1. Double check all installed files, with its locations and permissions.
-See [File Layout](#fileLayout)
+See [file layout](#fileLayout)
 2. Make sure lighttpd and callblockerd are running.<br>
    ```bash
    sudo ps aux | grep -E 'lighttpd|callblockerd' | grep -v 'grep' # shows: 2 lines